A lot has changed since Riverfront was first formed 40 years ago, and to celebrate that growth, the organization is getting a new identity.

 “The name change reflects how the organization has changed,” she said.
 “We’ve become more collaborative.
 We work with people with disabilities to be more independent and active in their communities.”

 The ages of people served has also been expanded: Riverfront serves children as young as 3.
-Last year, Riverfront provided more than 6,300 educational experiences, helped more than 150 individuals with job placement and averaged 425 hours of support to people with disabilities through job coaching and internships.
+Last year, Riverfront provided more than 6,300 educational experiences, helped more than 150 individuals with job placement and averaged of 425 hours of support to people with disabilities through job coaching and internships.

 Kessens said the old name has come into conflict with other businesses in the communities her organization serves.
 It no longer has its riverfront location, and two years ago work began on a new name that would better describe what the nonprofit does.

 The organization is changing its menu of services.
 The new brand has been tested in some of Riverfront’s communities, Kessens said, and the response has been positive.
-Between now and December, the goal is to help get the new name out so people are not surprised when it officially takes effect.
+Between now and December, the goal is to help get the new name out so people aren’t surprised when it officially takes effect.

 “Changing the signs and the logos are only a small part of the new brand,” she said.
 “The challenge was to find a name that adequately reflected the organization and its work.”